benc-uk/terrain-gen/README.md

 Visit `http://localhost:8000/generate/` to access the interactive terrain generator with real-time parameter adjustment.

-**Voxel Space Explorer:**
+**Raytraced Terrain Explorer:**
-After generating terrain in the web interface, click "🚁 Explore!" to view the terrain in 3D using a voxel space renderer.
-Navigate with WASD keys and mouse controls.
+After generating terrain in the web interface, click "🚁 Render!" to view the terrain in 3D using a GPU-accelerated raytracing renderer.
+Navigate with WASD keys and mouse controls for smooth exploration.

 ### Development